IncideDigital/rvt2-docs/docs/rvt2/indexer.md

 - ``indexer.export_pst``: Export contents of every pst or ost file found in a source using pffexport.
 - ``indexer.mails``: Export, parse and characterize contents of every pst or ost file found in a source.
 Runs export_pst, pst and characterize_mails
 - ``indexer.pst_item2eml``: Convert a message extracted from a pst to an eml file.
+- ``validate-indexer``: Parse a directory and save in `MORGUE/CASENAME/SOURCE/output/indexer/SOURCE.json`.
+This file is compatible with indexers.
+- ``validate-blindsearches``: Blind searches on a parsed JSON file, result from indexer.save.

 ### Job `indexer.parse_file`